Macy's is closing a landmark store

 Several Macy's shoppers spoke with The Seattle Times about their feelings on the store's imminent closing: "I come in (to Macy’s) when I get prompted, like when there’s a gift with purchasing makeup,” Laura Heydrich said.
 “The homeless people outside deter you from coming in.
 I feel safer at home (shopping online).”
 May Gerstle added: “They’re being put out of business by Amazon.
 It’s sad.
 Too bad.”

-The company said that, despite the bad news, it still intends to go forward its traditional Macy's Holiday Parade and fireworks show in Seattle on Nov.
+The company said that, despite the bad news, it still intends to go forward with its traditional Macy's Holiday Parade and fireworks show in Seattle on Nov.
 29 for the twenty-ninth year.

 A Macy's spokesperson was not immediately available to comment on this report.